 Below is a list of items to be aware of when starting in a new position.
 Use this as a guide to aide in a smooth transition.
 Not all of these items may apply directly to everyone, but may be beneficial to be aware of.

-Obtain a copy of your job description (If you do not have a job description, get one.
+Obtain a copy of your job description (If you do not have a job description, get one or create on with your boss.
 Make sure your job description is reviewed annually to ensure it is accurate.)
 Identify who your direct supervisor is (To whom do you report?
 Pastor?
 DRE?
 Business Administrator?)
-Set up a regular meeting with your supervisor (weekly, bi-weekly, monthly) to check in an keep him/her informed of your ministry activity Familiarize yourself with diocesan and parish guidelines and procedures concerning permission slips, publicizing events, bulletin announcements, etc. Complete a background check Attend a Safe Environment Training workshop Evaluate the climate of the parish, and be aware of the history of the Youth Ministry and the parish as a whole Define Youth Ministry and devise a vision and/or mission statement for youth ministry to help guide your efforts (Does the parish have a vision or mission statement that the youth ministry should be attuned to?)
-Build an adult leadership team, and provide training for them Identify a support outlet Set a realistic schedule and determine a consistent day off Additional Items to Consider

-- Evaluate your personal strengths and weaknesses - Identify and list your expectations for the first six months/year - Obtain a Spiritual Director - Explore Church documents and resources applicable to youth ministry - Ask for help when you need it!
+Set up a regular meeting with your supervisor (weekly, bi-weekly, monthly) to check in an keep him/her informed of your ministry activities and any issues that may have arisen with youth or volunteers.
+Familiarize yourself with diocesan and parish guidelines and procedures concerning permission slips, publicizing events, bulletin announcements, etc. Complete a background check Attend a Safe Environment Training workshop Evaluate the climate of the parish, and be aware of the history of the Youth Ministry and the parish as a whole Define Youth Ministry and devise a vision and/or mission statement for youth ministry to help guide your efforts (Does the parish have a vision or mission statement that the youth ministry should be attuned to?)
+Build an adult leadership team, and provide training for them Identify a support outlet Set a realistic schedule and determine a consistent day off Additional Items to Consider Evaluate your personal strengths and weaknesses Identify and list your expectations for the first six months/year Obtain a Spiritual Director Explore Church documents and resources applicable to youth ministry Ask for help when you need it!